TechPreacher/isaac_sim_dynamic_store/Code/Dynamic_Shop/README.md

 3. **Organizes products hierarchically** by category and shelf level
 4. **Enables physics simulation** for realistic product behavior
 5. **Sets initial velocities** for dynamic objects
+6. **🎲 Randomizes 3 products** with random rotations for variety each run

 ## 📁 Project Structure